-Not everyone has the privilege to enjoy the bush when one pleases, however, as it already requires a fair sum of money to be able to spend some time in nature.
+Not everyone has the privilege to enjoy the bush when one pleases, as it already requires a fair sum of money to be able to spend some time in nature.
 And the price steepens quickly if you want a spot in nature for yourself, not to be shared with other people.
 Understandably so, as we share our daily lives in the city with so many people already.
-Holidays should be relaxing, nature should be wild, and we prefer to not fight over space for this one moment a year.
+Holidays should be relaxing, nature should be wild, and we shouldn’t be fighting over space this one free moment of the year.

-The problem that we are facing now, and even more so in the future, is that the amount of people is increasing at a shocking rate and that many more are becoming financially comfortable enough to afford a yearly holiday, often desiring an escape to nature or tropical island.
+The problem that we are facing now, and even more so in the future, is that the amount of people is increasing at a shocking rate and that many more are becoming financially comfortable enough to afford a yearly holiday, often desiring an escape to nature or a tropical island.
 Nature and pristine beaches, however, are running out of space.
-Because people do not only appreciate nature for an occasional holiday, but predominantly use it to supply us with minerals, coals, crops, palm oil, beef steaks and beyond.
-To extracts these goodies, nature must make way.
+Because people do not only appreciate nature for an occasional holiday, we predominantly use it to supply us with minerals, coals, crops, palm oil, beef steaks and the beyond.
+And to extracts all these goodies, nature must make way.

-But soon we have enjoyed all the goodies in the world (referring only to the greedy Western world), and the oil and minerals that were at offer will have become depleted.
+But soon we have enjoyed all the goodies in the world (referring to the greedy Western world only), and the oil and minerals that were once at offer will become depleted.
 Consequently, nature will become so rare that its value outgrows that of diamonds and gold.
 Wealthy people will stop obsessing about their accessories and indoor design, and instead start desiring open fields and oxygen.
 Business man will start buying up exhausted farm lands or abandoned industrial areas and invest in reforesting the bare soils.
-Once they have built a nice lodge in the midst of the regenerated forest, other wealthy people will appear that are willing to spend their money generously on a peaceful and green holiday retreat.
+Once they built a nice lodge in the midst of the regenerated forest, other wealthy people will soon appear, willing to spend their money generously on the luxury to have a peaceful and green holiday retreat.

-By then time, however, the animals that use to give forests life and their character will long be gone.
+By that time, however, the animals that use to give forests life, colour and character will long be gone.
 Extinction is taking its toll already, and few species are likely to survive our destructive lifestyle.
 The small pockets of nature that will be recovered in the future will be little more than overgrown cemeteries.
-But technology is advancing, and genetic tools will soon allow us to bring extinct species back to life.
-We should start making a genetic database of the species left today, to allow future generations to bring them back to life after extinction by cloning or selective breeding.
+But technology is advancing, and genetic engineering will soon allow us to bring extinct species back to life.
+We already started making a genetic database of the species left today, to allow future generations to bring the extinct back to life by cloning or genetic modification.

 But once this business becomes booming, the demand will increase and people will desire more exclusive specimens.
 The problem is that some habitats are easier to recover than others, and some species are easier to de-extinct than others.
-Surely we will be able to buy a piece of land in Africa, grow some grasses, plant a couple of acacia trees, and add a giraffe to cheer up the scenery.
+Surely we will be able to buy a piece of waste land in Africa, grow some grasses, plant a couple of acacia trees, and add a giraffe to cheer up the scenery.
 But will we be able to put blue whales back into dead oceans and release river dolphins into polluted waters?
-And will it be possible to regenerate a tropical rainforest that takes up to 1000 years to recover to its original level?
+And will it be possible to regenerate a tropical rainforest that takes up to 1000 years to recover to its original state?
 And will human-made forests be able to support butterflies, birds of paradise and tree frogs?
-It is very possible that by the time that nature becomes a booming business and people are craving wilderness adventures, technology will limit us to recover all the biodiversity we once had.
-Certain privileges that are still present today might not be restorable in the future and will be lost for ever.
+It is very likely that by the time nature becomes a desired luxury and people are queuing up for a wilderness experience, technology will limit us to recover all the biodiversity we once had.
+Certain privileges that are still present today might not be recoverable in the future.
 Coral reefs, glaciers, sea turtles and snow leopards will belong to history books, and history books only.

-By the time that human greed is forced to take a step back and nature is allowed a chance to recover, we will realize that the loss of biodiversity does not only decrease the quality of our holiday retreats, but also our quality of life.
-Ecosystems work so well because it takes many species to make the system work.
-Very likely, our blue planet can no longer offer us goods in the future the way it did so generously in the past.
-By that time, food resources will not only become limited in the array of options, but also in the quantity.
+By the time human greed is forced to take a step back and nature is allowed a chance to recover, we will realize that the loss of biodiversity does not only decrease the quality of our holiday retreats, but also our quality of life.
+Ecosystems work so well because it takes many species to keep the system running.
+When we take out essential screws and plugs from the system, our blue planet can no longer offer us goods in the future the way it did so generously in the past.
+By that time, food resources will not only become limited in the array of options, but more importantly so in the quantity.
 We have doomed ourselves with persistent droughts, contaminated air, collapsed ecosystems, failing crops, and a lack of fish and wild animals to feed from.
 Some parts of nature and certain species are unrecoverable, no matter what technology we invent.

 Perhaps, by that time, nature will outsmart us.
-We have imposed our own downfall and nature can take over once again, and head towards a natural balance.
-Evolution requires some time, but this planet still has a good few billon years ahead of her.
-Forests will become lush again, new species will evolve, and maybe one of these species will reach an intelligence comparable to ours.
+We have imposed our own downfall and nature can take over once again.
+Evolution requires time, but this planet still has a good few billion years ahead of her.
+Forests will become lush again and new species will evolve.
+Maybe one of these species will reach an intelligence comparable to ours.
 They might be as curious as well, digging up our bones, revealing our lost empires, figuring out the meaning of our languages from the literature we left behind, and discovering just how successful and advanced humans once were.
-They might even learn how to play some of the CD’s they find in a place once known as Memphis Tennessee; at least humans knew how to make music 3 million years ago!
+They might even learn how to play some of the CD’s they find in a place once known as Memphis Tennessee; at least humans knew how to make good music 3 million years ago!
 I’m sure that by the time this new form of intelligent life has properly documented “the human era”, they will learn from our mistakes and take better care of this planet.
 A happy ending after all.